 Spring is a great time to give the floors a good cleaning.
 We don’t wear shoes in our house and vacuum regularly so it ends up being a quick and easy job.
 I also like to give our area rugs a good cleaning by moving all the furniture off of it and vacuuming.

 Not only do I clean the inside of the house but I also go outside to do a thorough cleaning of the front porch.
 That means dragging the hose up and hosing down the walls, windows and porch.
 The chairs get a good shower too, since they’re waterproof, and the IKEA cabinet gets wiped down with a wet towel.
 Once everything is clean and dry, I add a pretty spring basket.

 Pretty Spring Touches

-Of course, the most fun part of getting the house ready for spring is getting the “pretties” out.
-For me that usually means changing the heavy winter pillow covers for lighter, more spring-like pillow covers and adding fresh flowers.
+Of course, the best part of getting the house ready for spring is getting the “pretties” out.
+For me, that usually means changing the heavy winter pillow covers for lighter, more spring-like pillow covers.
+I also love adding fresh flowers.
 I’ve given up buying snacks at the grocery store so I can get a small bunch or two of fresh flowers once a week.
 I try to keep the budget at $10-$12 weekly, and I will spend even less if I can get to Trader Joe’s.